 Veterans Resource Centers of America is a community based veteran’s service agency with a 40 year history of providing veteran programs.
 We strive to engage veterans and their families in a process of healing and growth that celebrates their individuality, identifies all barriers to success, mitigates those barriers, and challenges each participant to live to their utmost potential.

-With thirteen (13) Resource Centers across Northern California, Northern Nevada and Northern Arizona, we are focused on the complex realities of veterans issues and work diligently to design innovative programs, which respond to the diverse needs of veterans and the community.
+With fifteen (15) Resource Centers across Northern California, Central California, Northern Nevada and Northern Arizona, we are focused on the complex realities of veterans issues and work diligently to design innovative programs, which respond to the diverse needs of veterans and the community.

 "We are here to save veteran's lives, we do it well, and we do it every day."